NeilMacMullen/jumpfs/doc/powershell-installation.md

 C:\Users\neilm\Documents\PowerShell\Microsoft.PowerShell_profile.ps1
 ```

-** IMPORTANT ** the ps-jumpfs.psm1 module is not signed so PowerShell will refuse to execute it unless use an Unrestricted execution policy (not advisable!).
+** IMPORTANT ** the ps-jumpfs.psm1 module is not signed so PowerShell will refuse to execute it unless using an Unrestricted execution policy (not advisable!).
 The easiest "workaround" is to use a text editor to copy the contents of the file into another psm1 file then save and refer to that.
+Alternatively replace the `import-module` line below with the contents of *ps-jumpfs.psm1*

 You'll then need to add these lines to the end of the script.
 Modify the `jumpfs_path` line to point to the folder you stored the files.